-Jones Lake Trail is a 3.5 mile loop trail located near Elizabethtown, NC that features a lake and is good for all skill levels.
+Jones Lake Trail is a 3.5 mile loop trail located near Elizabethtown, North Carolina that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and off road driving and is accessible year-round.

 off road driving